dmitry-ivanov/laravel-db-profiler/README.md

     ],
     ```

-3. That's it!
     Enabled only for `local` environment, you don't need to bother about `production`.

 ## HTTP Profiling